AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Publications
-- **The role of financial factors for European corporate investment** (2019), with _T.
-Makinen and A. Silvestrini_.
-Journal of International Money and Finance.
+- **The role of financial factors for European corporate investment**.
+(2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_.
-- ggg
+- **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
+(2017) with F.Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_.